 - You get to keep the course.
 This might be my favorite reason.
 As opposed to traditional education where you the only keepsakes you get are the overpriced textbook and a three-ring notebook full of illegible scribbles, many online courses let you keep a lot of the course material (including the lessons).

-If you haven’t considered taking an online course, I seriously think you should.
-But — and this is important — don’t just sign up for any class that comes along.
-Because there’s a lot of swindlers out there (they probably made the cat videos).
+If you haven't considered taking an online course, I seriously think you should.
+But, and this is important, don't just sign up for any class that comes along.
+There's a lot of swindlers out there (who probably made the cat videos).